RadGame: An AI-Powered Platform for Radiology Education: User Study

 We evaluated the impact of RadGame on diagnostic accuracy and efficiency across both the \textit{Localize} and \textit{Report} modules (Figure~\ref{fig:results}).
 Across both modules, participants assigned to the \textit{Gamified} group demonstrated larger performance gains than those in the \textit{Traditional} modality.

-For RadGame Localize, participants in the Gamified group achieved a 68\% improvement in post-test accuracy relative to baseline, compared to only 17\% in the Traditional group ($p<0.05$, two-tailed Mann--Whitney U).
+For RadGame Localize, participants in the Gamified group showed a 68\% improvement in post-test accuracy relative to baseline, compared to only 17\% in the Traditional group ($p<0.05$, two-tailed Mann--Whitney U).
 Figure \ref{fig:results}B shows a comparison between pre- vs. post-test gains for the Gamified group ($p<0.05$, one-tailed Wilcoxon signed-rank).
-These results demonstrate that interactive bounding box annotation with AI-generated feedback substantially improved localization skills compared to traditional passive review of ground-truth annotations.
+Specifically, the pre-test showed a median accuracy of 0.111 (range: 0.048–0.275, 95\% CI: 0.076–0.120), while the post-test showed a median of 0.169 (range: 0.114–0.307, 95\% CI: 0.138–0.221), corresponding to a Cliff’s Delta of 0.673 compared to the pre-test.
+These results demonstrate that interactive bounding box annotation with AI-generated feedback was associated with improved localization skills compared to traditional passive review of ground-truth annotations.
+In Supplementary Figure \ref{fig:localize_thresholds}, we also show localize accuracies across different IoU thresholds, and Supplementary Figure \ref{fig:localize_label_accuracy} shows accuracy differences in the pre- and post-test across finding labels.

 For RadGame Report, the Gamified group showed a 31\% improvement in CRIMSON scores from pre- to post-test, compared to 4.3\% in the Traditional group.
 While this between-group difference did not reach statistical significance, this is likely due to the small sample size (n = 18) despite the large observed difference.
 Figure \ref{fig:results}E revealed significant pre- vs. post-test improvements in the Gamified group ($p<0.05$).
-These findings suggest that personalized feedback from RadGame can improve report writing skills.
+Specifically, the pre-test showed a median CRIMSON score of 0.342 (range: 0.160–0.518, 95\% CI: 0.222–0.412), while the post-test showed a median of 0.426 (range: 0.233–0.615, 95\% CI: 0.268–0.547), with a Cliff’s Delta of 0.383 compared to the pre-test.
+These findings demonstrate that receiving personalized feedback from RadGame may be associated with improved report writing skills.

 Finally, across both modules, participants in the Gamified group demonstrated progressive reductions in time spent per case as training advanced, indicating improved diagnostic efficiency alongside accuracy gains (Figure~\ref{fig:results}C and F).
 At the end of the training, participants were around 25 seconds faster per case at RadGame Localize and 15 seconds faster per case at RadGame Report.
 A plot comparing time spent for Gamified and Traditional groups is shown in Supplementary Figure \ref{fig:time_distributions}.